kwasichrappah/Indian_start-up_venture_investment_data_analysis/README.md

 The objective of this project is to analyse the indian start-up investment data over the course of four years (2018-2021) to find out which funding stages are very attractive to investors and at what risk level.

 ## Hypothesis
-Is start-up investments a good venture ?
+Is start-up investments a good venture? ## Average investment is the same across all the Sectors?

+# Alternate Hypo
+Average investment varies???

 ## Assumptions
 1. Investor is a patriotic Indian
-2. Interested in Startups in India only and owned by indians
+2. Interested in Startups in India only and owned by indians ## #must be converted into dollars only

 ## Analytical Questions
 1. How many companies need funding and are at what level of funding ?